Esri/arcgis-maps-sdk-java-samples/feature_layers/service-feature-table-no-cache/README.md

 ## Use case

 `ServiceFeatureTable` supports three request modes, which define how features are requested from the service and stored in the local table.
 The feature request modes have different performance characteristics.
 Use **no cache** in scenarios where you always want the freshest data.
-See [Table performance concepts](https://developers.arcgis.com/net/latest/wpf/guide/layers.htm#ESRI_SECTION1_40F10593308A4718971C9A8F5FB9EC7D) in the *ArcGIS Runtime SDK for .NET* guide to learn more.
+See [Table performance concepts](https://developers.arcgis.com/java/latest/guide/layers.htm#ESRI_SECTION1_40F10593308A4718971C9A8F5FB9EC7DD) in the *ArcGIS Runtime SDK for Java* guide to learn more.

 ## How to use the sample